Islamic Republic of Afghanistan: Military

 Before the fall of Kabul, the Afghan Armed Forces were under the Ministry of Defense, which included the Afghan Air Force (AAF) and the Afghan National Army (ANA).
 The Afghan Defense University housed various educational establishments for the Afghan Armed Forces, including the National Military Academy of Afghanistan.

+The United States Department of Defense used the exonym "Afghan National Security Forces" (ANSF) to describe the Armed Forces and Police together.
+As of 30 June 2020, the ANSF or Afghan National Defence and Security Forces (ANDSF) were composed of the Afghan National Army, including its Air Force; Afghan National Police (including Afghan Local Police), and the National Directorate of Security (including the Afghan Special Force).

+In December 2020, the U.S. Department of Defense wrote that the ANA General Staff commanded and controlled all of Afghanistan’s ground and air forces, including "the ANA conventional forces, the Afghan Air Force (AAF), the Special Mission Wing (SMW), the ANA Special Operations Command (ANASOC), the Afghan National Civil Order Force (ANCOF), and the Afghan Border Force (ABF).
+In total, the ANA consisted of 27 combat brigades, three combat air wings, four branch and basic training schools, seven ANCOF brigades, seven ABF brigades, and additional support facilities such as depots and hospitals."

+NATO special operations forces trained, advised and assisted the ANASOC, SMW and Generla Command of Police Special Units (GCPSU) who were collectively known as the Afghan Special Security Forces (ASSF).
+The ASSF was described as the "ANDSF’s primary offensive forces".

 Law enforcement

 Law enforcement was the responsibility of the Afghan National Police (ANP), which was part of the Ministry of Interior Affairs.
 The ANP consisted of two primary branches, the Afghan Uniformed Police and the Afghan Border Police.
 The mission of the Uniformed Police was to ensure security within Afghanistan, prevent crime, and protect property.
 The Border Police was responsible for securing and maintaining the nation's borders with neighboring states as well as all international airports within the country.
-Afghanistan's intelligence agency, the National Directorate of Security (NDS), assistEd the ANP with security matters.
-Despite that, all parts of Afghanistan we're considered dangerous due to militant activities and terrorism-related incidents.
+Afghanistan's intelligence agency, the National Directorate of Security (NDS), assisted the ANP with security matters.
+Despite that, all parts of Afghanistan were considered dangerous due to militant activities and terrorism-related incidents.
 Kidnapping for ransom and robberies were common in major cities.
 Every year hundreds of Afghan police were killed in the line of duty.
 Afghanistan was also the world's leading producer of opium.
 Afghanistan's opium poppy harvest produces more than 90% of illicit heroin globally, and more than 95% of the European supply.
 The Afghan Ministry of Counter Narcotics was responsible for the monitoring and eradication of the illegal drug business.

+Ministry of Interior Affairs components included: